SBriscoe2/StudentAcademyFile/README.md

-# Superhero Academy To File
+# Superhero Academy Student Directory(File)

+### Introduction

-The purpose of this project is to create a student directory, which gives the administrator permissions to create, read and delete student records.
+The purpose of this project is to create a student directory, which gives the administrator permissions to create, read and delete student records and save to a file.

 ### Access to file